Jumio/mobile-sdk-ios/docs/integration_authentication.md

 	// HANDLE EXCEPTION
 }
 ```

+The default data center is JumioDataCenterUS.
+If your customer account is in the EU data center, use JumioDataCenterEU instead.
+Alternatively use JumioDataCenterSG for Singapore.

 ## Configuration
 In order to connect the Authentication transaction to a specific Netverify user identity the parameter [`enrollmentTransactionReference`](https://jumio.github.io/Mobile-SDK-IOS_pilot/NetverifyFace/Classes/AuthenticationConfiguration.html#/c:objc(cs)AuthenticationConfiguration(py)enrollmentTransactionReference) must be set.